zHz00/KGBC/help/Table.md

-This tab shows prices of selected building.
-You can view prices of any count until overflow (~1.7e308).
+This tab shows prices of the selected building.
+You can view prices for any number of buildings until overflow (~1.7e308).

 #=== KEYS ===